 Whether you just want to visit, or you have a bigger plan in mind, you will find this small Central American country a paradise, tucked away with admirable flora and fauna and nice experiences.

-Belize is the former British Colony, known as British Honduras, covering an area of almost 9,000 square miles, and with a population of less than 400,000 people, Belize has lots of “wide open spaces” to explore and discover.
-The population density is the lowest in Central American and one of the lowest in the world.
+Belize is the former British Colony, known as British Honduras, covering an area of almost 9,000 square miles, and with a population of fewer than 500,000 people, Belize has lots of “wide open spaces” to explore and discover.
+The population density is the lowest in Central America and one of the lowest in the world.
 The country was granted its independence from Great Britain in 1981 and is a member of both the British Commonwealth and the United Nations.
-In 2010, Belmopan, the capital city had a population of less than 15,000 inhabitants.
+In 2010, Belmopan, the capital city had a population of fewer than 18,000 inhabitants.

 Passports and Documents